- What is ransomware?

 Train staff on how to spot phishing, how to scrutinize suspicious emails, how to avoid risky websites and to always exit them without clicking on popups.
 Have staff sign off on Acceptable Use Policies so that everyone is on the same page about cyber hygiene and prevention.

 Automated Computer Patching

 Automation for small business should include automated endpoint management and patching of all vulnerable software as soon as a patch is released, because staff members are known to ignore and delay these important software updates.
 Patching closes gaps that allow threats to get in.
-MSP's offer basic computer management plans that provide excellent antivirus software and automated patching of all computers- and that is a good start for small budgets who do not have in house IT staff.
-As soon as you can, grow into more fully fleshed out managed IT services.
+MSP’s offer basic computer management plans that provide excellent antivirus software and automated patching of all computers- and that is a good start for small budgets who do not have in house IT staff.
+As soon as you can, grow into comprehensive IT management services.

 Centrally Managed Computers

 Centrally managed computers can be locked down in various ways, including restricting internet usage to one browser, restricting browser extension installations, software installations and more.
 All these layers of security help close gaps that threats can use to get in.